Have you ever come across the word FORGIVENESS on social media and felt your stomach contract into a tiny little fist of resistance?

 How to forgive

 My sister wife for life Tamara Grace is an expert on the topic of forgiveness.
-She was featured in an interview on the topic of forgiveness and you can watch her video here.
+She was featured in an interview on the topic of forgiveness.
 Her brilliant take away on forgiveness is a formula that she practices regularly.
 Like other spiritual practices, she shows up and does her practice regularly.
 In the yoga tradition that I study, we practice every day to burn away impurities of the mind so that we can be the best versions of ourselves that we always desire to be.
 It’s maintenance.
 Like brushing your teeth.
 Like cleaning yourself and your mind.

 Her formula is an acronym: REACH